Glutexo/onigumo/README.md

 The Downloader’s job is to:

-1. read the list of URLs for download,
+1. read URLs for download,
 2. check for the already downloaded URLs,
 3. fetch the URLs contents along with its metadata,
 4. save the downloaded data.